rhysstever/Eona/Nations/Wayward Coast.md

 After the [[Wayward Coast]] waned, the islands returned to their original state of governing themselves.

 ### The Wane of the Coast
-After the [[Yhorian-Opirian War]] and the [[Opirian Alliance]] continued its expansions, [[Esila]] was pulled into focus.
+After the [[Yhoran-Opirian War]] and the [[Opirian Alliance]] continued its expansions, [[Esila]] was pulled into focus.
 With the advancement of airships, Opirian forces could easily travel over the [[Mirthvale Swamp]] and the mountains below, over to [[Esila]].
 While the Opirian expansion to the west was stifled, much of the Wayward Coast's resources were expended.

 Due to this resource strain, the [[Wayward Isles]] could no longer be supported and the Empress and Archpriests agreed to relinquish their control of them.